Meet the Solent Futures team

 How I support students

-I support students by ensuring that the Careers Service team deliver employability and enterprise information, advice and guidance within the curriculum and to students and graduates to ensure they succeed during and after their degree.
+I support students by ensuring that the careers team deliver great quality employability and enterprise information throughout the curriculum and alongside their studies to ensure that they succeed both during and after their degree.

 Solent Futures administrative assistant